On 31 December 2021, the Brexit transition period ended, and new customs and tax rules came into force in both the UK and the EU.

 Maybe.
-If your business only deals with import or export declarations in the UK, with a customer/client completing the equivalent declaration on the EU side of the border, then you will only need a UK EORI number.
+If your business only deals with import or export declarations in the UK, with a customer/client completing the equivalent declaration on the EU side of the border, then you only need a UK EORI number.
 If you are registered for UK VAT, a UK EORI number should already have been assigned to you by HMRC.
 Contact HMRC if you have not received details of it.

 If you are not registered for UK VAT, you should register for a UK EORI number now.

 However, if your business is responsible for completing both the export declaration as goods leave the UK, as well as the import declaration when the goods are imported into the EU, you will need both a UK and an EU EORI number.
-This will include situations where you are the importer on record in the EU as well as being the exporter from the UK, for example a UK businesses with a branch in the EU.
-It could also include UK businesses who import goods into the EU on consignment or call-off contracts.
+This will include situations where you are the importer of record in the EU as well as being the exporter from the UK, for example a UK business with a branch in the EU.
+It could also include UK businesses who import goods into the EU on consignment or call-off stock contracts.

 Visit our Brexit Hub for regular updates on Brexit related matters.